lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-11. Finally, display the final results for the frame while measuring the time it took to show the image.
+11. Finally, the final results are displayed for the frame while measuring the time it took to show the image.

 ```cpp
 t0 = std::chrono::high_resolution_clock::now();